 The Play Disney Parks app has several in-queue Disney games to keep you occupied, as well as interactive experiences that bring different areas of Disney parks to life.
 In addition to Disney games, the app offers Disney trivia and magical achievements.

-As of 2021, Play Disney Parks offers Disney mobile games for the following attractions:
+Play Disney Parks offers Disney mobile games for the following attractions: